dime-scheduler/sdk-dotnet/docs/docs/glossary.md

 ## Appointment

 The final piece in the puzzle is the appointment.
 An appointment is the main deliverable of Dime.Scheduler: it allows the planner to assign tasks to resources and specify a date and time when the task should be executed.
+An appointment has several attributes:

+- Subject and body
+- Start and end date
+- Indicators: category and time marker
+- Locked
+- Planning Quantity
+- Containers
+- Resources

-## Filter group / value
+## Filter group and filter value

 Dime.Scheduler filters provide a simple and flexible framework to define requirements for tasks and qualifications for resources.
 This allows planners to find the right resource for the task.
 For example, in order to execute the "Translate user manual to Spanish" task, a resource would for instance need to possess a C2 CEFR level for Spanish.